n-parisi/restff/README.md

 Build with `./mvnw clean install` on linux using Maven wrapper.
 Run with `java -jar` on jar file in target directory.

-Available routes:
+Available routes: <br>
-/teams            List all teams
+/teams - List all teams <br>
-/team/{id}        List roster for team with given ID for week 8
+/team/id -  (int id) List roster for team with given ID for week 8